k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 * When a property is updated, it is displayed twice – the new value is highlighted in green whereas the removed one is in red.
 * All unchanged entities and relations are grey.

-To return to the regular view mode, select a version from the list.
+To return to a regular view mode, select a version from the list.